sebastienfuchs/sefu-backend-quickstart/README.md

 - Choose your custom domain `sefu.test` on the `.env` :
 - cp .env.dist .env
-- make install
+- make project.install
-- make create.symfony.project
+- make project.new.symfony

 - Start to dev in html/src and enjoy :zany_face: